Open Burning Guidelines

 - Use only clean, seasoned firewood or equivalent.

-- Recommend a water source and/or fire extinguisher located near and readily available for immediate use.
+- Water source and/or fire extinguisher located near and readily available for immediate use.

 - Must be supervised at all times.
 Be certain that the fire is completely extinguished before leaving it unattended.